Skip to contents

 knots

-An optional list containing user specified knot values to be used for basis construction.
-For most bases the user simply supplies the knots to be used, which must match up with the k value supplied (note that the number of knots is not always just k).
-Different terms can use different numbers of knots, unless they share a covariate
+An optional list containing user specified knot values for basis construction.
+For most bases the user simply supplies the knots to be used, which must match up with the k value supplied.
+Different terms can use different numbers of knots, unless they share a covariate.

 trend_knots

-As for knots above, this is an optional list of knot values for smooth functions within the trend_formula
+As for knots above, this is an optional list of knot values for smooth functions within the trend_formula.

 trend_model

 character or function specifying the time series dynamics for the latent trend.
-Options are:

-• 'RW' or RW()
+• 'RW' or RW(): Random Walk

-• 'AR3' or AR(p = 3)
+• 'AR1', 'AR2', 'AR3' or AR(p = 1, 2, 3): Autoregressive models

-• 'CAR1' or CAR(p = 1)
+• 'CAR1' or CAR(p = 1): Continuous-time AR (Ornstein–Uhlenbeck process)

 family

 family specifying the exponential observation family for the series.
-Currently supported families are:

-• betar() for proportional data on (0,1)
+• betar(): Proportional data on (0,1)

-• lognormal() for non-negative real-valued data
+• lognormal(): Non-negative real-valued data

-• student_t() for real-valued data
+• Gamma(): Non-negative real-valued data

-• poisson() for count data
+• nb(): Overdispersed count data

-Default is poisson().
-See mvgam_families for more details
+See mvgam_families for more details.

 data

 A dataframe or list containing the model response variable and covariates required by the GAM formula and optional trend_formula.
-Most models should include columns:

 unit